-If you want to earn your driver’s license back, an insurance provider might need to file an SR-22 certificate on your behalf.
+If you want to regain your driver’s license, an insurance provider might need to file an SR-22 certificate on your behalf.

 The SR-22 certificate is not an insurance policy.
-It serves as a legal document demonstrating that an individual received the minimum liability insurance needed to operate a vehicle legally.
+It is a legal document demonstrating that an individual received the minimum liability insurance needed to operate a vehicle legally.

-Did You Try Out Our Quote Comparison Tool?
-Save BIG!
+Didn't You Try Our Quote Comparison Tool Yet?
+Save BIG by Doing it!

 An SR-22 is sometimes called a “financial responsibility certificate.”